lter/LTER-core-metabase/docs/quick_start.md

 - ii_description.sql (where ii is the patch number +1 from the last number in onebigfile's version (major.minor.patch)

 Alternatively, you could build metabase by running all sequentially numbered patches.
 This would be tedious.
+There are some delete scripts offered (see maintenance branch) if you prefer to build your own parent tables or want to omit example datasets.

 ### 5. Install scenarios.